 Perhaps nowhere has lowriding remained more popular than in the west.
 From California, to Oregon, to Arizona, to Colorado, to New Mexico, lowriders not only originated in the densely populated Mexican American towns of the west during the 1940s, but continue to thrive until this day through annual car shows and competitions.

-In fact, despite the recent announcement that Lowrider Magazine will no longer appear in print, this year saw one of the largest lowrider resurgences since the 90s.
+In fact, despite the recent announcement that Lowrider Magazine will no longer appear in print, last year saw one of the largest lowrider resurgences since the 90s.
 All in all, over 100 lowrider shows took place in 2019.
 And cities such as Los Angeles, Las Vegas, and Phoenix all hosted shows that brought out 500+ lowrider cars.

 The benefit is undeniable.
 California alone is home to hundreds of small businesses that specialize in pinstriping, airbrushing, upholstery, hydraulic pumps, and other customizations.
 These businesses have provided incomes for families, created jobs and promoted solidarity among car enthusiasts.